adamancini/docker-traefikee-refarch/readme.md

           - node.role != manager
 ```

-Lastly, set the `${TRAEFIKEE_PEER_ADDRESSES}` parameter to the address of the `control-node` service on the control plane, now that bootstrapping is complete.
+Finally, set the `${TRAEFIKEE_PEER_ADDRESSES}` parameter to the address of the `control-node` service on the control plane, now that bootstrapping is complete
 ```yaml
 command:
       - "start-data-node"